-Now that you know a senior is susceptible to hypothermia, you’re probably wondering how cold – exactly – is too cold for the elderly?
+Sometimes people will lower the temperature in their home to save on heating bills.
+But, now that you know a senior is susceptible to hypothermia, you’re probably wondering how cold – exactly – is too cold for the elderly?

 That should be anywhere from 98.2 to 99.9 degrees; yes, even that higher range is normal.
 If a senior’s body temp exceeds 100 degrees, you should you pay attention as it may indicate a fever.